thorchain/docs/thornodes/fullnode/thornode-linux.md

 ### Ports

 Thorchain doesn't use the cosmos-sdk default ports.
-Technically this step isn't needed, but it is meant to stay in line with all other thornode deployments.
+Technically this step isn't needed, but it is meant to stay in line with all other THORNode deployments.

 As `thornode` user run: